My Life as a Dog: Plot

 The action takes place in Sweden from 1958 to 1959.
-12-year-old Ingemar gets into all sorts of trouble and adventures with his beloved dog.
+Twelve-year-old Ingemar gets into all sorts of trouble and adventures with his beloved dog.
 He and his older brother Erik become too much to handle for their single mother; Ingemar does not know that his mother is in fact terminally ill.
 In order for their mom to get the rest and recovery she needs, the boys are split up and sent to live with relatives.
 Ingemar ends up with his maternal uncle Gunnar and his wife Ulla in a small rural town in Småland.
 Ingemar is not allowed to bring his dog along with him, despite his protestations, and the dog is placed in a kennel.
 During Ingemar’s stay, he bonds with Gunnar over Povel Ramel's recording of "Far, jag kan inte få upp min kokosnöt".

 In the town he encounters a variety of characters.
 Saga, an assertive tomboy his own age, likes him, and shows it by beating him in a boxing match.
 Among the more eccentric residents is Fransson, a man who continually fixes the roof of his house, and Mr. Arvidsson, an old man living downstairs who gets Ingemar to read to him from a lingerie catalog.

 Later, Ingemar is reunited with his family, but his mother's health soon takes a turn for the worse and she is hospitalized.
 He and his brother go to stay with their uncle Sandberg in the city, but his wife thinks the boy is mentally disturbed.
-After his mother passes away, Ingemar is sent back to Småland.
+After his mother dies, Ingemar is sent back to Småland.